BUY PREGNANCY TESTS & OVULATION TESTS

 How to Treat Milky White Discharge

-Although milky white discharge in most cases is perfectly normal, you should consult your doctor immediately if you believe it is due to an infection or other causes.
-There are a few ways to control and eliminate the abnormal white discharge.
+Although milky white discharge is usually perfectly normal, you should consult your doctor immediately if you believe it is due to an infection or other cause.
+There are a few ways to control and eliminate abnormal white discharge.

 Using medication